 Although the primary religious faith in the 18th century was Christianity, it certainly appears that the framers intended the First Amendment to be inclusive of all religious faiths.
 For example, in James Madison’s Memorial and Remonstrance, he says:

 Because we hold it for a fundamental and undeniable truth, that religion or the duty which we owe to our Creator and the manner of discharging it, can be directed only by reason and conviction, not by force or violence.

 He seems to be defining religion as the duty we owe to our Creator.
 I would take that to apply to nearly any religion, not just the Christian religion.

 2. Was it added to prevent the rights and moral of Christians from being infringed?

 Some who ratified the Constitution did not even want a Bill of Rights, but others would not ratify the Constitution unless there were specific protections to prevent the encroachment of the newly formed federal government.
 The framers clearly stated that Congress shall make no law meaning that the federal government can’t tell citizens what to pray, what to read, what to think, or even where to assemble.
 These protections apply to all citizens, not just to Christians.

 3. What is the purpose of an open public square?

 As I mentioned in my article, I believe that this would be a world in which all religious perspectives would be given an opportunity to express themselves in the public square.
-Although we supposedly live in a society dedicated to tolerance and civility, religious values are often stripped from the public square.
+Although we supposedly live in a society dedicated to tolerance and civility (see my article on this topic), religious values are often stripped from the public square.
 This naked public square only seems to permits secular ideas and values rather than all ideas and values.